 The KindMind workshop reframed experience design for me — not just as a matter of satisfaction, but as a pathway to transformation.
 I've taught and practiced experience design in tourism and global expos; but this was the first time I saw it as a strategic method for shaping change.
 What felt most valuable was learning how to intentionally craft experiences that align with purpose and leave lasting impact.
 While some concepts initially felt abstract, the collaborative process clarified them into actionable design.
 If someone said, "That changed everything," it's because KindMind made transformation feel not only possible — but "designable."

 What stands out to me is the incredible community that KindMind has.
-It was a real honor to work with KindmMind to deliver experience design professional training in Manila.
-The absolute focus on quality and delivering impactful experiences while at the same time the ability to be radically creative and think outside the box makes KindMind incredibly special.
-But that grounded in a community that really believes in what they do makes kind mind and organization that really changes the world for the better.
+It was a real honor to work with KindMind to deliver experience design professional training in Manila.
+The absolute focus on quality and delivering impactful experiences, while at the same time the ability to be radically creative and think outside the box, makes KindMind incredibly special.
+That — grounded in a community that really believes in what they do — makes KindMind and organization that really changes the world for the better.